Skip to main content

 Federal Per Diem

-Federal per diem rates may be available for out-of-country travel on a Contracts and Grants account if the Federal contract authorizes the per diem rate, and the Office of Contracts and Grants and the Controller’s Office approves the use of this rate prior to the travel occurring.
+Federal per diem rates may be available for out-of-country travel on a Contracts and Grants account if the Federal contract authorizes the per diem rate, and the Office of Contracts and Grants and the Controller’s Office approve the use of this rate prior to the travel occurring.
 The Controller’s Office approval is contingent on approval from the Office of State Budget and Management.
 If approved, the reimbursable rate is the prevailing Federal per diem rate at the time of travel.

 Meal Allowances